singhanju12340/MyTeacher/content/Java/Java Executor Frameworks.md

 ---
 The Java Executor Framework is a high-level API in the java.util.concurrent package that abstracts away the details of thread creation and management, allowing you to focus on task submission and result handling.

+**_It provides a way to separate the task execution logic from the application code, allowing developers to focus on business logic rather than thread management._**

 ### Core Components

 Executor Interface